boukx/guide/pve.markdown

 - Entrapment is extremely strong for group PvP like BGs since at 5/5 it has a 25% chance to snare enemies in Frost Traps _every tick and **does not DR.**_  It can cause some weird aggro issues when mobs with 0 threat are pulled through E.G. before the C4 door in DMT.
 - Savage Strikes is mandatory for melee weaving in raids and helps make quick work of anyone in melee range.
-- Improved Wing Clip is almost always a worse choice than entrapment.
+- Improved Wing Clip is almost always a worse choice than Entrapment.
 - Clever Traps synergizes strongly with Entrapment.
 - Survivalist is slept on; 10% max health -after- buffs and consumes is very cozy.
 - Deterrence is an incredible PvP cooldown for 1 talent point.
 Be careful casting this when duelling a warrior.